 Now that you know what netcat is , it is time for some basic operations and real life tasks with the TCP/IP swiss army knife.
 Linux distributions come with Netcat already compiled and installed but I will cover how to install and use Netcat in ubuntu.

 You can choose to install Netcat with the ‘apt-get install’ command or compile and install it from the source.
 The second method is not as easy as the first one and requires some basic knowledge about the Linux command line, commands such as tar, make, and install.
 The first method is very easy to use and friendly for beginners.
 Open a new terminal window and type ‘sudo apt-get install netcat’ as shown in Figure 1.

 After the installation is done type ‘nc -h’ like shown in Figure3.

-Sometimes is hard to recall all the netcat’s command options, and even harder when you are newbie and have no previous experience with the tool so netcat offers you help through -h option.
+Sometimes is hard to recall all the netcat’s command options, and even harder when you are a newbie and have no previous experience with the tool so netcat offers you help through the -h option.

-What are some of netcat uses?
+What are some of Netcat uses?

 The -l option, is the option that makes the difference, if it is used with nc then netcat will operate in listening mode.
 The -p option allows the user to specify the port on which the server should listen.

 We use Facebook, email and other social networks to communicate with each other.
 How do you chat with your buddy in the school’s computer lab without an internet connection?
 Netcat does the magic for you.
 Since Netcat creates almost any kind of connection and is designed to read and write data across both TCP and UDP why not try to set up a simple chat?
 We need a server and client to connect to our server.
 One of you guys should be the server and he should learn about the -l option which put Netcat in server mode.
 Figure 4, shows how to set up the server using Netcat in listening mode.
 We will use port 12345 and will specify the port number with the -p option.

 Figure 4 – Creating the Server with Netcat